alecazam/kram/hlslparser/README.md

 * Android missing cpu arm64+f16 support from Redmi Note 8 and other chips. vcvt_f32_f16 is still present without this.

+Dealing with Double
+---
+* HLSL double is a joke.
+Nvidia hobble fp64 output to 1/16th or less of the fp32 performance on GeForce to sell Quadro for CAD.
+* HLSL only supports 3 ops - div, rcp, fma.
+* HLSL requires touint and todouble to pass between shader stages
+* Intel removed fp64 support in Gen11/12/13.
+Removed form ARC.
+* MSL has no fp64 support

+Dealing with uchar4
+---
+* No vertex formats to srgb degamma uchar4 colors, only texture unit has this.
+* Compute can't do srgb gamma due to bypass of ROP units
+* HLSL lacks this a uchar type, and only has pack/unpack ops in 6.6
+* Hard to use with SSBO despite uint32 chunks.
+* D3DColorToUBYTE4 has annoying bgra swizzle, so don't use it.

 Terms
 ---